How Do You Remove Popcorn Ceiling Texture?

 7. Once the popcorn ceiling has been removed, patch any holes or imperfections in the drywall with a joint compound.
 Caution: If you skip this step, you will see every imperfection, dent, or knick as soon as you apply the paint.

-8. Once the joint compound has dried, sand rough spots smooth with a drywall sanding pad – then prime and paint the ceiling.
+8. Once the joint compound has dried, smooth rough spots with a drywall sanding pad – then prime and paint the ceiling.

 Video: How To Remove Popcorn Ceilings (From a Professional)